Independent Living State Grants, Recovery Act (84.398)

 Formula and Matching Requirements

 Matching Requirements: Recovery Act funds will be allocated among States according to the formula in section 711 of the Rehabilitation Act using annual population estimates from the U.S. Census Bureau.
-The Federal share for any fiscal year is one State dollar for every Federal dollar.
+Matching requirements in section 712(g) of the Rehabilitation Act are applicable to this program.
+The non-Federal share for any fiscal year is one State dollar for every nine Federal dollars.
 The State contribution may be cash or in-kind.

 This program does not have MOE requirements.